Great Marketing Comes with Great Responsibility

 Madden believes in actively developing long-term growth alongside our partners through conscientious marketing.
 Together, we can lead the way to thoughtful and responsible promotion of travel.

 Complying with privacy laws is only the beginning of being trustworthy with consumer data.
-As consumers, we all want to know that our personal information is safe, so as marketers we should do all we can to respect and protect the people we promote our services to.
+As consumers, we all want to know that our personal information is safe, so as marketers we should do all we can to respect and protect the personal information of our target audiences.
 We should go beyond the minimum efforts that are required and give consumers opportunities to opt out of data collection they’re uncomfortable with—besides, why waste your precious marketing dollars on people who aren’t likely to convert?

-Madden takes privacy seriously, and we work closely with our partners to ensure the target audiences we’re reaching opt-in or consent to sharing the information we collect.
+Madden takes privacy seriously, and we work closely with our partners to ensure the target audiences we’re reaching opt-in or consent to sharing the information we collect through responsible marketing.
 For example:

 - In our remarketing efforts, we do not collect personal information that is protected under GDPR or CCPA policies.
-As an added protection and best practice, our team expires remarketing lists after 90 days, which is half the time required to remain compliant.
+As an added protection and best practice, our team expires remarketing lists after 90 days, which is two times earlier than required.

-- We’ve evolved our lead generation programs and marketing through our proprietary sites, VacationistUSA.com and VisitGayUSA.com, so that our partners receive better quality leads and consumers are provided with travel information they’re truly interested in.
+- We’ve evolved our lead generation programs and marketing through our proprietary sites, so our partners receive better quality leads and consumers are provided with travel information they’re truly interested in.